jambii/docker/manysql-client/README.md

 ## manysql-client Docker image!

+### Why did I make this?

+To be able to execute remote queries on a machine where only Docker is available (by choice, by constraint, or both).
+True, the use cases could be acheived by many other means.
+But I find this way the cleanest and have grown to love it!

 What I've included: mysql client, psql client, sqlite3, pip, and alembic.
 I chose these as they're most common, all work with Alembic, and because I didn't want TOO huge of an image.
 Adding more clients is easy, simply update the `apk add` command on line 4 of the Dockerfile.